top of page

 • High school: $24 per 30-minute lesson

-• Middle and High schools: $25 per lesson
+• $25 per 20-minute lesson

 *If you are in need of financial assistance, please let me AND your student's band directors know prior to starting lessons.